 The credit is a windfall to students who had planned to attend college anyway (or to their families) and some of that windfall would likely be spent, providing a modest stimulus.
 The credit could also lead colleges to raise tuition and spend the extra funds, which would also help the economy.
 However, much of the credit is likely to go to reduce student loan burdens.
 Moreover, the credits would come with a significant lag since they would generally become available only at tax filing time.
 Although not considered in the grade, the proposal deserves extra credit for making it easier for unemployed or underemployed workers to enhance their skills and might offset some of the student loan market's problems caused by the financial market meltdown.

-HOME BUYER CREDIT
+REFUNDABLE FIRST-TIME HOME BUYER CREDIT

-- The proposal converts the first-time home buyer credit from an interest-free loan to a cash grant in the form of a non-refundable tax credit of 10 percent of home purchase price, up to a maximum \$15,000 credit, for all home buyers-regardless of income-who purchase a home within a year of the stimulus bill's enactment. - The provision is likely to speed up some home purchases, providing a very modest temporary boost to the housing market. - Making the credit available to all homebuyers increases the cost with the largest benefits going to higher-income people who would have bought houses anyway. - JCT estimates that the proposal would cost an estimated \$39.2 billion over 10 years.
+- The proposal converts the first-time home buyer credit from an interest-free loan to a cash grant in the form of a refundable tax credit of 10 percent of home purchase price, up to a maximum \$8,000 credit, for qualifying first-time home buyers who purchase a home between January 1 and November 30, 2009. - The provision is likely to speed up some home purchases, providing a very modest temporary boost to the housing market. - There is likely to be pressure to extend this provision beyond its scheduled expiration date. - JCT estimate that the proposal would cost \$6.6 billion over 10 years.

-First-time homebuyers are allowed a refundable tax credit equal to the lesser of \$7,500 (\$3,750 for married-filing-separate returns) or 10 percent of the purchase price of a principal residence.
+First-time home buyers are allowed a refundable tax credit equal to the lesser of \$7,500 (\$3,750 for married-filing-separate returns) or 10 percent of the purchase price of a principal residence.
 The credit phases out for individual taxpayers with modified adjusted gross income between \$75,000 and \$95,000 (\$150,000 and \$170,000 for joint filers).
 To qualify, the taxpayer must not have owned a home during the three years prior to purchase.
-In addition, taxpayers are ineligible if they claim the D.C. homebuyer credit (a \$5,000 nonrefundable tax credit for qualifying purchases in Washington, D.C.) or if their home is financed with tax-exempt mortgage revenue bonds (low-interest rate mortgages).
+In addition, taxpayers are ineligible if they claim the D.C. home buyer credit (a \$5,000 nonrefundable tax credit for qualifying purchases in Washington, D.C.) or if their home is financed with tax-exempt mortgage revenue bonds (low-interest rate mortgages).

-The credit is basically an interest-free loan from the government and must be repaid in installments over 15 years.
-It must also be repaid if the taxpayer sells the home or stops using it as a principal residence.
+That is, the credit is basically an interest-free loan, paid back in installments over 15 years.
+If the taxpayer sells the home or stops using it as a principal residence, any remaining credit must be repaid.
 However, the amount repaid is limited to the gain (if any) on sale.
 (To calculate gain, the taxpayer's cost basis is reduced by the amount of the credit.)
 There is no recapture if a taxpayer dies.